-The Graduate School of Asia Pacific Studies requires that the supervisor prepare a yearly plan for research supervision, present it to the student in advance and conduct research supervision in accordance with this yearly plan.
-The Plan for Research Supervision takes into account the content of the student's individual research.
+The Graduate School of Asia Pacific Studies requires that the supervisor prepare a yearly plan for research supervision, present it to the student in advance, and conduct research supervision in accordance with this yearly plan.
+The Plan is created based on a research plan written by the student and presented to their supervisor.
+It reflects the student's individual research and is provided to students as a tool to help lead them to the successful completion of high-quality research.